maxmanukian/nodejs-chat/README.md

-# NOdeJs Chat
+# NodeJs Chat

-This is a simple chat application built using websockets.
-It allows users to join chat rooms, send messages, and receive messages in real-time.
-This README file provides an overview of the application and its usage.
+This is a simple WebSocket practice application that demonstrates how to work with websockets using Node.js and Socket.IO.
+It includes basic functionality to join chat rooms, send and receive messages, and track users in a room.

 ## Prerequisites